What Are the Most Common Injuries from Motorcycle Accidents in Texas?

 Motorcycle accidents are less common than car accidents, but tend to result in catastrophic or fatal injuries when they do occur.
 Because motorcyclists and their passengers lack many of the safety devices that protect vehicle occupants, motorcycle accidents have much higher death and injury rates than other types of automotive accidents.
-If you or one of your family members was injured in a motorcycle accident in Houston, Dallas, Fort Worth, or Arlington, the experienced Dallas motorcycle accident lawyers of Queenan Law may be able to help you recover compensation for your medical bills, lost earnings, and pain and suffering caused by the crash.
+If you or one of your family members was injured in a motorcycle accident in Texas, the experienced Dallas motorcycle accident lawyers of Queenan Law may be able to help you recover compensation for your medical bills, lost earnings, and pain and suffering caused by the crash.

 Texas Motorcycle Crash Statistics: Injuries and Fatalities